• Skip to main content

 • Beef stock/broth — or chicken.

-• FRESH herbs (thyme and bay leaves).
+• Fresh herbs – thyme and bay leaves.

-Caramelized onions can develop different flavour profiles depending on the type of onion you use:
+Caramelised onions can develop different flavour profiles depending on the type of onion you use:

 • White onion: sweet and mild.